bradgignac/slingshot/README.md

 Slingshot is a command-line tool that allows you to easily write configuration values stored in formats like YAML and JSON as well as plain text to etcd.

+## Status

+This project is pretty much a hack and should not be considered production ready.
+For this tool to be production ready, it needs the following:

+- Tests.
+- Code that isn't awful.
+- Client library support.

 ## Installation

 To install Slingshot, you will need to have Go v1.3 or higher installed.
 Simply run: